ertuo-php/ertuo/README.md

 The keys of the `iterable` are indeed used to find the next route in the routing process.
 In some occasions though, specially when there are rules involved, you need to be able to have a "default" next route.
-That is a route that is called when either there is no match, or if the current step is empty.
+That is a route that is called when either the value of the current step is not accepted, or if the current step is empty.
 To declare such a "default" route, use an empty string as its key

 ```php
 yield 'blog' => Route::add()